JaedanC/VariousTutorials/ETQWMultiplayer/README.md

 4. When you or one of the clients joins the server they will appear under `Members` down below.
 Check the box next to their name that says `Auth`.
 Optionally, give them a name so you know which computer is which.
 It is important here that you know which computer in this list is *your* computer that is hosting the server.
 5. Make note of your computer's `Managed IP` (under `Members` still) while your friends are connecting to the network.
 6. When done, you may host the ETQW server using `serverlauncher.exe` in the `ETQW` folder.
 7. The server launcher allows you to configure the server however you please.
 If you wish to change the `Game` setting, then each player must run the corresponding `START_****.bat` file to start the game.
 This can be left as protourney.
-One setting you should change is to enable the setting `LAN Server`.
+One setting you should check is that the setting `LAN Server` is *disabled* (I know it's a bit contradictory).
 Once you are happy with the settings, start the server.
 8. You and your friends can now continue from step 11 above making sure to use the `Managed IP` of your computer as the `<ip-address>` is `connect` command that you noted down earlier.

 ## Additional links